The Andalucian Coast to Coast Walk

 Guy Hunter Watts Cicerone author HUNTERWATTS

-Guy Hunter-Watts has lived and worked in Andalucía since the 1980s.
-After studying at the universities of Santiago and Salamanca he taught English in South America before moving to the Ronda mountains where he has been leading guided walks for almost 30 years.
-His work as a walking guide and freelance journalist has taken him to many corners of the planet including India, Namibia, Tanzania, Latin America and Mongolia.
+Guy Hunter-Watts lived and worked in Andalucía for over 30 years.
+After studying at the universities of Santiago and Salamanca, he taught English in South America before moving to the Ronda mountains where he led guided walks for almost 25 years.
+His work as a walking guide and freelance journalist took him to many corners of the planet including India, Namibia, Tanzania, Latin America and Mongolia.
+Sadly, Guy passed away in 2023.

 View author profile